 Decades before innovators like Steve Jobs and Bill Gates arrived on the technology scene, there was already someone changing the world as we knew it.
 Guglielmo Marconi.

-This Irish-Italian inventor may be one of the most important men in communications history.
+This Irish-Italian inventor may be one of the most important men in the history of radio.
 He laid the foundation for the way that we connect to people today and transformed the entertainment landscape forever.

 He may not have been the best inventor of his era, but Guglielmo was the man responsible for the evolution of much of the tech you use today, including baby monitors, smartphones, and Bluetooth.